sydasif/network-automation-agent/README.md

 - "Show me the version of router-1"
 - "Show interfaces on switch-1"
 - "Show version on all devices"
-- "Configure interface eth0/1 on sw1 to be in vlan 100" (requires approval)
+- "Set interface eth0/1 on sw1 to be in vlan 100" (requires approval)

+> Use config, add, delete, set, update and remove words for configuration changes

 ---